 A terrain conductivity survey will be conducted using a Geonics EM-61 (or equivalent) that is capable of detecting objects to a depth of 20 ft bgs.
 This technique is preferred; however, fencing present in a portion of the site may cause excessive interference.
 If results are inconclusive following the terrain conductivity survey, magnetometer and/or GPR will be used in an attempt to define the extent of the burial pits.
 GPR is preferred because the magnetometer also may be affected by fencing.
-To prepare the site for the geophysical survey, a 20-ft by 20-ft grid will be established across the site.
-Grid spacing in areas where anomalous measurements are recorded will be reduced to a 10-ft interval or less to further delineate boundaries of the anomaly.
+To prepare the site for the geophysical survey, a 20-ft by 20-ft grid will be reduced to a 10-ft interval or less to further delineate boundaries of the anomaly.
 Grid spacing was selected based on the shortest dimension of the smallest anomaly (approximately 20-25 ft) previously identified at the site.